amarinderthind/CTCF_Cancer_study/README.md

 ```
 ## License

-This software is released under an academic non-commercial use license.
+This pipeline code is released under an academic non-commercial use license.
 Use is permitted for academic research with proper citation.
 Commercial use or redistribution (even modified versions) requires written permission.